 Visitors from regional (let alone metropolitan) Australia are always struck by how quiet it is out there.
 But at the Mungo shearers’ quarters, you can still hear the occasional car coming from the campground as campers make use of the warm showers provided at the visitor centre.
 Leaghur Station, on the other hand, is dead quiet, the only sound being the soft wind or the quiet thumping of a kangaroo hopping about in the starlit night.
 And at Leaghur the sunrise is no less spectacular either.
 Based on that experience, I know where I’d like to stay next year.

 Need to know

-The visitor centre is a good and necessary starting point of a visit.
-Not only does it contain a display on the heritage you’ll encounter, it also provides up-to-date info on local conditions and access restrictions, if any.
+The visitor centre is a good and necessary starting point for a visit.
+Not only does it contain a display of the heritage you’ll encounter, but it also provides up-to-date info on local conditions and access restrictions, if any.

 Even though the cultural environment is the main attraction, there are additional options for the photographer.
 After a brief rain, the normally dusty saltbush will look deep green, set against a deep red soil.
 In addition to photographing the “standard” wildlife (kangaroo, emu, wedge-tailed eagle), macro photography of the saltbush may yield surprising results.

 A word on equipment: while a standard lens or mid-range zoom will serve you well, a wide-angle, or even ultra-wide angle, will allow for dramatic shots of the formations.
 A circular polarization filter will enhance colours and sky contrast.
 Using a tripod is desirable, but not essential unless you plan on using low ISO and high f-stops for the sunset shots.
 Be mindful of the windblown sand, which you may encounter as you ascend the lunette.
 The smart money is on a camera bag or light backpack even if it doesn’t look windy at the car park.